 Q4: How does useCallback help with performance optimization?

-A4: useCallback helps with performance optimization by ensuring that the same function instance is reused across renders unless its dependencies change.
+A4: It helps with performance optimization by ensuring that the same function instance is reused across renders unless its dependencies change.
 This prevents unnecessary re-renders of child components that rely on the callback, reducing the overall rendering cost.

 Advanced Questions